oliviermilla/superseeder/README.md

 Support for other formats can easily be added and contributed back here. :)

-The gem supports [Mongoid](https://github.com/mongoid/mongoid).
-ActiveRecord support is on its way.
+The gem supports both [Mongoid](https://github.com/mongoid/mongoid) and ActiveRecord.

 Example case
 -----------